xieyuankun/All-Type-ADD/README.md

   <img src="figure/problem.png" style="width: 80%; height: auto;">
 </p>

-## ⭐I will finish the repository within a few weeks.

 This is the repo of our work titled “Detect All-Type Deepfake Audio: Wavelet Prompt Tuning for Enhanced Auditory Perception”, which was available on arxiv at "https://arxiv.org/pdf/2504.06753".